Fun Indoor Activities for Kids in Madrid: Museo Nacional Centro de Arte Reina Sofía

 In my on-going quest to find fun, indoor activities for kids in Madrid*, I present to you the Museo Nacional Centro de Arte Reina Sofía.

 Is this museum kid-friendly?
-I would argue, yes, slightly more so than the Prado.
+I would argue, yes, slightly more so than the Prado in the sense that the art is more interesting for kids.

 Where: Super convenient to the Estación de Arte metro stop.